cretz/fusty/docs/running.md

   higher this number is, the more "off" a job run may be.
 By default this is 15 seconds.
 * `-maxjobs` - The maximum number of jobs this worker can be executing at any one time.
 By default this is 2000.
 * `-timeout` - The maximum number of seconds to wait for the controller to respond to HTTP.
 By default this is 3.
+* `-verbose` - If set, the log output will be verbose.
+Note, these extra-verbose messages currently do not go to syslog.

 In the future, there will also be settings for TLS configuration.